cloudmesh/client/docs/source/old.rst

        select cloud

    Arguments:
-       LIST   (parameterized) List of items to choose from CLOUD  a single cloudname ti identify from which we select the information
+       LIST   (parametrized) List of items to choose from CLOUD  a single cloudname ti identify from which we select the information